sagarbuddhic/questions/README.md

 ***Components of docker***

-Client - Performs Docker build pull and run operations to open up communication with the Docker Host.
+* Client - Performs Docker build pull and run operations to open up communication with the Docker Host.
-Host - Contains Docker daemon, containers, and associated images.
+* Host - Contains Docker daemon, containers, and associated images.
-Registry- This is where Docker images are stored.
+* Registry- This is where Docker images are stored.
 There are two of them, a public registry and a private one.
 Docker Hub and Docker Cloud are two public registries available for use by anyone.

 ***Commands***

-docker pull image
+* docker pull image
-docker run image
+* docker run image
-docker system prune
+* docker system prune

 ***docker vs kubernettes vs jenkins***

-Docker is a container engine that can make and handle containers, whereas Jenkins is a CI/CD model that can run/build/test the application.
-Kubernetes is a container-orchestration system for automating computer applications with the external help of CI/CD.
+* Docker is a container engine that can make and handle containers.
+* Jenkins is a CI/CD model that can run/build/test the application.
+* Kubernetes is a container-orchestration system for automating computer applications with the external help of CI/CD.

 ## AWS Topics